Skip to main content

 … a work in progress

-CES shows tremendous promise for treating fibromyalgia because it can be safely used in a home setting.
+CES shows tremendous promise for treating fibromyalgia because it’s safe to use at home.
 Treatments generally last one hour, but the therapy can be done while watching TV, reading a book, or getting ready for bed at night.
-It’s convenient and the primary side effects are tingling of the earlobes and dizziness, which are generally mild.
+It’s convenient and the side effects are mild.

 CES sounds like an ideal therapy, so why is it that your doctor has not prescribed it for you?
 More studies are needed to show it effectively treats a significant portion of people with fibromyalgia.
-After all, physicians can’t prescribe a therapy unless they have data on its efficacy.
-Plus, there is another hurdle for patients living in the United States: insurance doesn’t cover the cost of CES devices.
+After all, physicians can’t prescribe a therapy without data to show its efficacy.
+Plus, patients living in the United States have another hurdle: insurance doesn’t cover the cost of CES devices.
 Insurers require more proof as well.

 Fortunately, Anna Woodbury, M.D., fibromyalgia researcher at Emory University in Atlanta, GA, is working to provide the much-needed answers.
-She is the lead investigator of a trial to evaluate CES for treating fibromyalgia.
-In addition to determining the effectiveness of the therapy, Woodbury is using elaborate brain imaging to determine how the device works.
+She is evaluating CES for treating fibromyalgia.
+In addition to measuring the therapy’s efficacy, Woodbury is using elaborate brain imaging to determine how the device works.
 Part of the study is funded by AFSA and you can read more about it in the Projects Funded section.

 Before shelling out money for any therapy, you deserve to know: